liridonloku/tictactoe/README.md

-# ticktacktoe
+# Tic Tac Toe
-A simple tick-tack-toe game made with Html, Css and Javascript
+A simple tic tac toe game made with Html, Css and Javascript